Dealing With a Partner With Depression and Sleep Apnea

-Just knowing you have a deadly sleep disorder that you can't control it without a proper treatment, it makes you feel depressed.
+Just knowing you have a deadly sleep disorder that can't be controlled so easily without a proper treatment, can make you feel depressed.

 People with sleep apnea tend to become social isolated from their partners and children because of their fatigue and sleepiness.